 Despite all this, I’ve never felt that my opportunities are somehow limited due to my gender.
 I attend a music school with a student body predominantly comprising women, and am a member of an all-women graduating oboe class.

 And yet, I’ve never performed a piece by a woman composer, and only once been in an ensemble led by a woman conductor, during my four years as a student here.

 It’s easy to say that this is no big deal — that there happen to be lots of men who are good conductors or composers or performers, and there happen to be women who are good at these things too, but perhaps not as many, and does any of this really matter?
 But it does matter — unequivocally — because leaving women out of concert programs and off the podium means leaving out an entire point of view.
 It means seeing the world through a single lens — hearing the music through a headphone in just one ear.
 Only through equal representation can we hear the classical genre in stereo.

 This isn’t to say that progress hasn’t been made.
 The 2013 Bachtrack listing had only one woman in the top 100 busiest conductors (you guessed it — Marin Alsop), compared to 2014’s four.
 This past December, 28-year-old Elim Chan became the first-ever woman to win the prestigious Donatella Flick Conducting Competition of the London Symphony Orchestra.
-WXQR recently profiled five young female conductors “on the rise.”
-Back in 2013, the last night of the Proms saw its first female conductor — once again, Marin Alsop.
+WXQR recently profiled five young women conductors “on the rise.”
+Back in 2013, the last night of the Proms saw its first woman conductor — once again, Marin Alsop.

 There is no logical reason to stop women from conducting.
 The baton isn’t heavy.
 It weighs about an ounce.
 No superhuman strength is required.
 Good musicianship is all that counts.
 As a society we have a lack of comfort in seeing women in these ultimate authority roles.